-Coming in the future will be data from USDA's National Agricultural Statistics Service, Agricultural Marketing Service, and Farm Service Agency, data calculated by ERS, and others.
+Production and prices from USDA, National Agricultural Statistics Service as well as data calculated by ERS, and others.

-Vegetable and Pulses outlook tables are updated quarterly.
-Vegetable and Pulses Yearbook tables are updated annually.
+Vegetable and Pulses outlook tables are updated annually.
 Data by Category and Data by Commodity are updated as data are available throughout the year.
 For example, trade and price data are updated monthly.

 Several units of measure are used in this data product.

 - Average retail prices from Bureau of Labor Statistics are in dollar per pound unless otherwise indicated.